ojilles/jilles.net/_posts/2020-06-05-presentation-rules.md

 9. **Data points**.
 Chances are you have mentioned some piece of data somewhere.
 That is good.
 Not all is lost.
-Just make sure that you make clear what the units are.
+Just make clear what the units are.
 Something costs 1 million?
 Is that Euros or Dollars?
-Almost no costs I encounter are static, in other words they are likely better expressed as a rate of costs:
-"This option will cost 1 million dollars per year, starting April 1st".
+Almost no costs I encounter are static, in other words they are likely better expressed as a rate of costs: "This option will cost 1 million dollars per year, starting April 1st".
 Secondly, if you have a lot riding on the data point (and why include it if you do not?) then make sure to include an attribution or source the data point.
-The more authorative you can make this, the better.
+The more authoritative you can make this, the better.

 10. **Graphs**.
 I feel this requires its own article.
 In fact entire books [^2] have been written on the topic.
 Instead, I will attempt to quickly run down the top points
 * **All axis are labeled**.
 What do they represent, and include a unit
 * **No Pie charts**.
 Invariably a time series chart will lead to better comparisons of the data and will give the audience a sense of temporal change that pie